Introduction – Phase transfer

 What if you are not happy with the amended EHCP?

-If the local authority has issued a final EHCP and you are unhappy with the special educational needs reflected in Section B, the special educational provision listed in Section F, or the setting named in section I, you have the right to appeal the local authority’s decision in the First Tier Tribunal.
+If the local authority has issued a final EHCP and you are unhappy with the special educational needs reflected in Section B, the special educational provision listed in Section F, or the setting named in Section I, you have the right to appeal the LA’s decision in the First Tier Tribunal.
 You can also ask the tribunal to make non-binding recommendations in respect of health and social care needs and provisions (known as an Extended Tribunal).

-You have two calendar months to lodge the appeal.
-Before doing so, and where your appeal includes Sections B and F of the EHCP, you must obtain a mediation certificate.
-This can be accessed using the contact details provided on the letter from the local authority enclosing the final EHCP.
+You have two calendar months from the date that the LA made their decision to lodge the appeal.
+Before doing so, where your appeal includes Sections B and F of the EHCP, you must obtain a mediation certificate.
+The decision letter will include instructions on how to obtain the certificate.
 Once obtained, you have a further calendar month from the date of the mediation certificate to lodge the appeal.
-However, you should act quickly once you have received the EHCP because time is of the essence ahead of transition in September and the tribunal may well receive an influx of these appeals at the same time.
+However, you should act quickly once you have received the EHCP because time is of the essence ahead of the transition in September and the tribunal will receive an influx of these appeals at the same time.

 If you are only appealing Section I of the EHCP (educational placement) you do not need a mediation certificate.